Iryna Farion: Communist party

 During Farion's college years, she was a member of the Communist Party of the Soviet Union, the only student of Lviv University being in the Communist Party.
-Farion at first denied membership within the Communist Party, but later, she claimed that she could not have such a career without joining the party; Farion also stated that she joined the party to "destroy it from within".
+Farion at first denied membership within the Communist Party, but later said that she could not have such a career without joining the party; Farion also stated that she joined the party to "destroy it from within".
 Having joined the party, she published the newspaper dedicated to Ukrainian USSR political prisoner Vasyl Stus, and was accused of nationalism by a party group.

+As a local councillor

+In 2005, Farion was elected to the Lviv Oblast Council.
+During her term, Farion was a deputy chairperson of the commission on education and science.
+She was re-elected in 2010.
+In the 2015 local elections, Farion again contested a single-member district but was defeated.

 As a People's Deputy

-Farion was a member of the Ukrainian ultranationalist far-right Svoboda party since 2005.

-In 2006, Farion balloted for People's Deputy of Ukraine mandate from the Svoboda party of which she was a member.
-At the same time she also successfully balloted to the Lviv regional council, where Farion was a deputy chairperson of the commission on education and science.
-In 2010, she won in a majoritarian electoral district of Lviv.